Guidance and support for centre assessment grades

 Although we are not directly advocating a particular approach, you should be having discussions about the rankings that are completed.
 Some of the best practice approaches have involved using all the available evidence for this year and then comparing it to previous cohorts’ outcomes, prior qualification grade boundaries and the previous grade distributions at a centre and a national level.
-Whilst we have no confirmation at this stage about the standardisation methodology, using all the available evidence for this along with previous years’ cohorts should act as a sensible guide.

 Need some help?
 Ask an expert

 Should teachers and centres need further support with the overall process of rank ordering learners for the summer 2020 exam series you can get in touch with our subject experts who will be able to help you.
 Contact your subject expert via email or live chat to request the support you need.

 Please note we are unable to make decisions on individual cases.